Continuing Education Activity

 Vitreous floaters or PVDs have a good prognosis.
 The prognosis is worse when a patient presents with vitreous hemorrhage or retinal detachments.
 Within three months, symptoms of the floater may subside.
 Some patient symptoms may not subside.
 If symptoms do not subside and greatly affect the patient's vision, an evaluation by a retinal specialist can be discussed.

 Pearls and Other Issues

 The greatest concern with vitreous floaters is the potential for related retinal pathology that is sight-threatening.
 Two examples are a macular hole or retinal detachment.
 These occur when the fibers in the vitreous do not break as it is shrinking and pull violently on the retina.
 If left untreated, both of these problems can lead to significant, permanent loss of sight.

 It is best to be evaluated by an ophthalmologist urgently if vitreous floaters develop to minimize the risk of permanent vision loss.

 Enhancing Healthcare Team Outcomes

-Vitreous floaters is a benign condition, however, it is important to know that it can also be associated with retinal pathology.
+Vitreous floaters are a benign condition.
+However, it is important to know that it can also be associated with retinal pathology.
 Vitreous floaters are microscopic collagen fibers within the vitreous that tend to clump and cast shadows on the retina, appearing as floaters to the patient.
 The most common cause of vitreous floaters in ophthalmology is posterior vitreous detachment (PVD), a separation of the posterior hyaloid face from the retina.
 Often this condition is not visually threatening.
 The initial evaluation is done by a primary care provider or optometrist.
 Patients that present with signs and symptoms of vitreous floaters need to be evaluated by an ophthalmologist.
 Ophthalmology nurses assist with the initial evaluation and patient education.
 [Level 5]